IcarusTheFly/user-management-api/README.md

 I encrypted the passwords using crypto, and added "salt" to the user model.

-A directory for the login endpoint was added to the server package At some point, it was convenient to have a types file for users and login, so I added files for that.
+A directory for the login endpoint was added to the server package.
+At some point, it was convenient to have a types file for users and login, so I added files for that.

 ### Task 5: Advanced API features

 I created a new endpoint for uploading user avatars.
-User avatars are stored in the `uploads` directory, and the endpoint returns the file name of the uploaded file.
+User avatars are stored in the `uploads` directory, and the endpoint returns the name of the uploaded file.
 The field "avatar" was added to the user model, and I added a validation for it.
 Only an admin user can upload a user avatar.
 In some systems, it could be convenient that every user uploads his own avatar.
 The permissions for this action would be different in a random online forum and in a company's internal application.
 I decided to forbid non-admin users to upload his own avatar.
 A different approach would be to allow non-admin users to upload avatars, but only for themselves.

 As for the schema of this new endpoint, I saw an awkward warning message from TypeScript.
 The body usually requires the type "object" in the schema, but if I add it here, the file upload will fail.
 As I wasn't sure how to fix this, and it was just a warning that didn't seem to be very relevant, and I decided to ignore it.
 I would like to take another look at this later though.